ministryotech/model-builder/README.md

 Using these interfaces ensures a common adoption of the Builder pattern between your business and model layers, making testing easier.

+## Upgrading v1.1.x
+v1.1 no longer supports .net Standard below 2.0.

-# The Ministry of Technology Open Source Products
+## The Ministry of Technology Open Source Products
 Welcome to The Ministry of Technology open source products.
 All open source Ministry of Technology products are distributed under the MIT License for maximum re-usability.
-Details on more of our products and services can be found on our website at http://www.minotech.co.uk

 Our other open source repositories can be found here...

 * [https://github.com/ministryotech](https://github.com/ministryotech)